-(a) firm B will always benefit from its manipulation (i.e. ) if and only if and ;
+(a) firm B will always benefit from its manipulation (i.e., ) if and only if and ; and

-(b) firm A will not choose to abstain from manipulation (i.e. has no solution).
+(b) firm A will not choose to abstain from manipulation (i.e., has no solution).

-Proposition 5 (a) shows that the manipulation by only the inferior firm B is profitable for the inferior firm B when the unit manipulation cost is large.
+Proposition 5 (a) shows that the manipulation by only the inferior firm B is profitable for the same firm when the unit manipulation cost is large.
 It is commonly assumed that firms can benefit from manipulation when the unit cost of manipulation is low.
 However, this is not necessarily the case, as evidence suggests otherwise.
-On the one hand, since the cost of manipulation grows quadratically with the manipulation intensity , when increases, although the unit cost of manipulation rises, the significant reduction in manipulation intensity leads to a faster decrease in overall manipulation costs (i.e. ).
-On the other hand, price is inversely proportional to according to Eq.
-(30), meaning that although firm B opts for a lower manipulation intensity, it can increase its revenue by raising prices, resulting in higher profits compared to the scenario without manipulation.
-Meantime, is to ensure that both firms play a role in the equilibrium and both firms can make a positive profit.
+On the one hand, given that the cost of manipulation grows quadratically with the manipulation intensity , when increases, the significant reduction in manipulation intensity leads to a faster decrease in overall manipulation costs (i.e., ) even though the unit cost of manipulation rises.
+On the other hand, price is inversely proportional to in accordance with Eq.
+(30), which means that although firm B opts for a lower manipulation intensity, it can increase its revenue by raising prices, resulting in higher profits compared to the scenario without manipulation.
+Meantime, is to ensure that both firms play a role in the equilibrium and that both firms can make a positive profit.
 Therefore, firm B would choose not to manipulate with a small .
 Proposition 5 (b) reveals that the superior firm A will also choose to manipulate reviews if firm B manipulates alone.
-When firm B engages in manipulation, it leads to a loss of consumers for the superior firm A. Consequently, firm A will also choose to manipulate to increase its demand, especially in the absence of platform governance, which eliminates the risk of penalty cost.
+Thus, when firm B engages in manipulation, it leads to a loss of consumers for the superior firm A. Consequently, firm A will also choose to manipulate to increase its demand, especially in the absence of platform governance, thereby eliminating the risk of penalty costs.

 Platform governance